ZeroKlu/vscode-workspace-launcher/README.md

 ### What is this repository for? ###

-* A utility to list and launch VSCode workspaces.
+* A utility to list and launch Visual Studio Code workspaces.
-* Currently only supports Windows (tested on Windows 10 and 11)
+* Currently only supports VS Code on Windows (tested on Windows 10 and 11)

 ---